The Paseo (Pasadena)

-The Paseo is an upscale outdoor mall in Pasadena, California, covering three city blocks with office space, shops, restaurants, a movie theater, and 400 loft-style condominiums (called Terrace Apartment Homes) above.
+The Paseo is an outdoor mall in Pasadena, California, covering three city blocks with office space, shops, restaurants, a movie theater, and 400 loft-style condominiums (called Terrace Apartment Homes) above.

 It is located in downtown Pasadena between Colorado Boulevard to the north and Green Street to the south.
 Paseo Colorado is just east of and connected by a pedestrian bridge, the Garfield Promenade, to Old Town Pasadena, and west of the center of downtown.
 The mall is located across Green Street from the Pasadena Civic Auditorium in the Pasadena Conference Center.
 As of 2014, the mall is currently without an anchor retail chain stores since both Macy's and a Gelson's Markets had closed in 2013.

 History

+Plaza Pasadena (1980 – 2001)

 The site was originally occupied by a shopping mall called Plaza Pasadena, which opened in 1980 and featured three anchor stores: J.C.
 Penney, The Broadway, and May Company California.
 It was built by The Hahn Company at a cost of $115 million on an 11-acre site and had featured over 120 stores.
 The development was designed by Charles Kober & Associates and the resulting design was awarded a Progressive Architecture Magazine Design Award in 1979.

-This mall did not live up to expectations.
+Despite initially being successful in its early years, redevelopments in Old Pasadena took businesses and attention away from the mall.
 May Company closed its store there in 1989, and the space was divided among smaller stores.

-In 1998, following the conversion of the Broadway store to Macy's and the closure of J.C.
+In 1998, following the conversion of the Broadway store to Macy's two years earlier and the closure of J.C.
 Penney, the developers announced plans to tear down the mall and replace it with an outdoor center.